MeasureAuthoringTool/health-data-standards/README.md

 ** Provider identifiers are now represented with CDAIdentifiers ** Provider import will now import any type of identifier ** Providers can now be arranged in a hierarchy
-** When importing providers from a clincial document, matching to existing providers in MongoDB has been improved to matching on any type of identifier
+** When importing providers from a clinical document, matching to existing providers in MongoDB has been improved to matching on any type of identifier
 * QRDA Cat I importer now imports procedure values regardless of whether the template has them at the root level or nested in an entryRelationship
 * Bug fix - Result importer will no longer double import result values
 * QRDA Cat I importer now imports encounter order end times